Stories are innate in our culture.

 The requests without using the word ‘because’ had a 60% success rate while the ones that had ‘because’ in them had a 94% effective rate.

-3. Be Objective not Subjective
+3. Be Objective, not Subjective

 The power of this is in the information.
-Subjective views are imprecise and don’t contribute to decision making.
-People react negatively to buzz words and qualifications without data.
+Subjective views are imprecise and don’t contribute to decision-making.
+People react negatively to buzzwords and qualifications without data.

-There is quite the difference between this statement ‘with this product, sales increased significantly in Q2, outshining expectations’, and this one ‘with this product in place, sales increased by 35% in Q2 of 2021 outshining the forecasted 5% expected growth quarter on quarter made in Q4 of 2020.
+There is quite a difference between this statement ‘with this product, sales increased significantly in Q2, outshining expectations’, and this one ‘with this product in place, sales increased by 35% in Q2 of 2021 outshining the forecasted 5% expected growth quarter on quarter made in Q4 of 2020.

 This approach is more effective.
 Always be able to back the data up, as advertising a false claim can land you in deep water.